blay/blay.se/edgeryders.markdown

 While it is considered a key factor for youth policy, it is still often unclear what is meant by participation.
-It can both refer to policy that ”empower adolescents to take part in and influence decision making that affects their lives”(O’Donoghue & Kirshner, 2002) or supporting youth to take their own initiatives that shape their own future.
+It can both refer to policy that ’’empower adolescents to take part in and influence decision making that affects their lives’’(O’Donoghue & Kirshner, 2002) or supporting youth to take their own initiatives that shape their own future.

 The distinction matters because it leads to very different perspectives on youth policy.
 Consider this quote from a European Commission report